-The Littleton Museum presents the artwork of Gabrielle Graves and Courtney Cotton, 2019 winners of the Eye of the Camera and Own an Original exhibits, respectively.
+The Littleton Museum presents the annual Best of Show exhibit.
+This year's show features the artwork of Gabrielle Graves and Courtney Cotton, 2019 winners of the Eye of the Camera and Own an Original exhibits, respectively.
+Both artists currently focus their work on the theme of "perspectives" using their specific medium to present thought-provoking analysis of this deeply personal but universal topic.

 Visit facebook.com/LittletonMuseum/live/ to see a live stream video with artist Courtney Cotton as she shows us her studio and tells us about her creative process.
 Q&A can be accessed through Facebook messsaging or by calling 669-900-6833 and when prompted enter webinar id: 997 9720 8188 and password: 342413.
 Use *9 to raise your hand in order to be given access to ask your question.